TechDataMan/BlogPost/README.md

 ## Results <a name="results"></a>

 The aim of the analysis was to find out whether, how and where you can get rich as a software developer.
-The results can be found [here](https://techdataman.github.io/2024/09/16/blog-post-first.html).
+The results can be found on my GitHub [Blog](https://techdataman.github.io/2024/09/16/blog-post-first.html).

 ## Licensing <a name="licensing"></a>